jakecupani/INFM603/README.md

 ## Website

 The proposed website consists of three web pages:
-1. Home - a page welcoming students before they preceding throughout the site;
+ - Home - a page welcoming students before they preceding throughout the site;
-2. Quizzes - a page where student select NASA-related STEM topics they wish demonstrate and measure their understanding; and
+ - Quizzes - a page where student select NASA-related STEM topics they wish demonstrate and measure their understanding;
+ - Quiz Results; and
-3. About - a page providing information for students, teachers, and parents on the site purpose.
+ - About - a page providing information for students, teachers, and parents on the site purpose.

 To properly run the ___________ website, it requires the use of